tjacovich/vis-services/README.md

 ### Word Cloud

-This endpoint takes a solr query (q parameter and optionally fq, start, rows, min_occurrences_word, and min_percent_word) and returns json.
+This endpoint takes a solr query (q parameter and optionally fq, start, rows) and returns json.
-* The json contains term frequency, term inverse document frequency, and total number of documents in which the term occured.
+* The json contains term frequency, term inverse document frequency, and total number of documents in which the term occurred.
-* The words shown represent the most frequent occurence of all words with the given stem.
+* The words shown represent the most frequent occurrence of all words with the given lemma.
-* If you want to limit the words returned to the most frequent, you have two options:
-     1. Set min_occurrences_word to mandate the number of times the word has to have appeared in the search results.
-(Default is 2)
-     2. Set min_percent_word to mandate the minimum percentage of individual documents in which the word has to have appeared (Default is 3, so 3 out of 100 docs)

 # Reminder for absentminded people on how to develop locally:
   1. activate virtualenv (assumming it's already there): source env/bin/activate
   2. pip install -r requirements.txt
   3. pip install -r dev-requirements.txt
+  4. python -m spacy download en # Downloads en_core_web_sm by default
-  4. add your api token to the config.py
+  5. add your api token to the config.py
-  5. Set config variables DEBUG = True and TESTING = True to get informative error messages
+  6. Set config variables DEBUG = True and TESTING = True to get informative error messages
-  6. python wsgi.py to run the local server
+  7. python wsgi.py to run the local server